 The “before” picture

-In order to provide BitDegree with the answers to the obstacles they faced to create user engagement, we had to ask a lot of questions.
+In order to provide BitDegree with the answers to the obstacles they faced in creating user engagement, we had to ask a lot of questions.
 The first thing we did to cut to the core of low course completion was conduct a “training needs assessment” (TNA), of sorts.
 This enabled us to gauge the gap between BitDegree’s goals, overall mission, the strategic initiatives they were employing to achieve them, and their relative reality.

 The world is moving towards tech, but not everyone can afford to bring themselves up to speed.
 Because we’re living in a time of information overload due to perpetual and rapid technological innovation, one major pain point BitDegree addresses is the unprecedentedly high demand for tech talent.
 Courses offered by traditional educational institutions often lack the focus, specificity, and real-world application needed to fill these positions.
 Meanwhile, there are many capable prospective employees who simply lack access to educational resources.